TEIC/website/src/about/bylaws.md

  membership.
 Any form of institution, consortium, organization, project or company may become an Institutional Member.
 Only private individuals may become Individual
  Members.
-Institutional Members shall have the right to vote in all TEI elections, in particular to elect members of the TEI Board of Directors and to elect members of the TEI Technical Council.
-Individual Members shall have the right to elect members of the TEI Technical Council.
+Individual and Institutional Members shall have the right to vote in all TEI elections to elect members of the TEI
+ Board of Directors and to elect members of the TEI Technical Council.
 Both classes of Member shall be equally eligible for such other membership benefits as the TEI Board of Directors may determine from time to time, including but not limited to preferential rates for attendance